gabbyflabby/Movie_Data_Analysis/README.md

 The most revenue generating MPAA rating type is G on average.
 It returns ~$150m more than a film rated PG and $200m more than an PG.
 An R-rated film on average returns under $70m.

 There looks to be a positive trend between user ratings and runtime.
-As a film increases in runtime, users rated it more favorably.# mod1project
+As a film increases in runtime, users rated it more favorably.

+### Further Analysis
+To continue this project, we suggest:
+* Find target MPAA rating per genre
+* Check which genres are over-saturated
+* Find actors, directors, and screenwriters with a high ROI

 To view our presentation on this project, please visit the following link. https://docs.google.com/presentation/d/1zhudJ7S5P-5WI14h1yTlGHQT6qqLznx3e_NopS0y-4E/edit#slide=id.p